P/E RATIO: [PASS]

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN PRIOR 3 QUARTERS: [PASS]

 If the growth rate of the prior three quarter's earnings, -9.52%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 180.95%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [PASS]

 The EPS growth rate for the current quarter, 180.95% must be greater than or equal to the historical growth which is -7.01%.
 NNBR would therefore pass this test.

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 NNBR, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.39, $1.24, $1.42, $1.00 and $0.45, passes this test.

 The final important criterion in this approach is that Earnings Growth be at least 15% per year.
 NNBR's long-term growth rate of -7.01%, Based on the average of the 3 and 4 year historical EPS growth rates, fails the minimum required.

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-NNBR's Debt/Equity (217.10%) is considered high relative to its industry (111.73%) and fails this test.
+NNBR's Debt/Equity (64.56%) is not considered high relative to its industry (203.37%) and passes this test.